Gulf Coast Spring Challenge 2025

 • Competitors Meeting: A meeting of all competitors to review the rules, path of travel and scoring procedures.

-• Course: A series of events which a competitor much complete.
-Includes the path of travel between exercises in the individual times runs and Challenge Run.
+• Course: A series of events which a competitor must complete.
+Includes the path of travel between exercises in the individual timed runs and Challenge Run.

 • Cross Boundary Line: If the contact patch of the tire crosses a boundary line.
 Crossing is determined if a judge can see space between the tire and the boundary line.